 [book review] So good they can’t ignore you

 Cal Newport claims that “‘Follow your passion’ is dangerous advice.”
-In his book “So good they can’t ignore you” he convinces the reader that the only way to build a fulfilling career is getting great at what you do.
+In his book “So good they can’t ignore you (referral program link)” he convinces the reader that the only way to build a fulfilling career is getting great at what you do.

 What does a “fulfilling career” mean to Cal?
 In his opinion, such a career gives you three things: control, impact, and the ability to use your creativity.
 I wholeheartedly agree with that point of view.
 If you have a different opinion, perhaps you should not read that book.

 Cal Newport says that such a perfect career is possible only when you acquire enough “career capital” which means that first, you need knowledge and experience, then you can start looking for something that gives you control, impact, and a possibility to use your creativity.